jmankoff/interaction/assignments/doodle.md

 You will turn in the following files <a href="javascript:alert('Turn-in link pending assignment release');">here</a>:

 ```
+─ Part1.java
 ─ Part1Activity.java
 ─ Part2Activity.java
 - images.zip (optional)
-  ├── abc.jpg
+  ├── abc.png
   ├── ...
   └── xyz.jpg
 - part2.csv (optional)
 ```

 If you use your own images in [Part 2](#part-2), please include them in images folder.
 The images should be compressed together into a ZIP file.
+Ex: `zip images.zip abc.jpg ... xyz.jpg`.
 Do not compress a folder called `images` containing the actual images.
-Ex: `zip images.zip abc.jpg ... xyz.jpg`

 If you're positioning a large number of images for [Part 2](#part-2), it may be best to use a CSV similar to `data.csv` which is used for the heart in [Part 1](#part-1).
 Include this as `part2.csv` if necessary.
+Remember, the CSV coordinates are on a Pixel 2 XL and scaled to the current screen in `Doodler#addAllImagesFromData(FrameLayout)`.

 ## Grading (10pts)